Beamline Spectroscopy of Integrated Circuits With Hard X-ray Transition Edge Sensors at the Advanced Photon Source: Measurement Methods

 \section{Measurement Methods}

-A single 24-pixel TES die was mounted in our combined He$_3$ adsorption/ADR cryostat, which has been installed at the APS 1-BM-C beamline experimental station since November 2019.
+A 24-pixel TES die was mounted in our combined He$_3$ adsorption/ADR cryostat, which has been installed at the APS 1-BM-C beamline experimental station since November 2019.
 This cryostat has a ``snout'' which allows for the TES sensor array to be oriented towards the sample, in the horizontal plane of the beam.
 It maintains the array at its operating temperature of \SI{60}{mK} for up to \SI{80}{hours}, allowing for efficient use of X-ray beam time.
+X-rays are allowed through the cryostat vacuum jacket by a circular Beryllium window, then through the internal radiation shields, mu-metal passive magnetic shielding, and detector housing by windows of Al foil as shown in \cref{fig:diagrams}(a).
+The outermost window \SI{90}{mm} from the sensors with radius \SI{20}{mm} limits the instrument field of view.

 Initial beamline characterization of the TES pixels, by detecting fluorescence from simple metal foils illuminated by a monochromatic X-ray beam at an energy of at least $\SI{15}{keV}$, demonstrated a typical energy resolution of \SIrange{12}{15}{eV}.
-This was determined by fits to the K\xr{\alpha} emission line complexes of various 3$d$ metals (Fe, Mn, Cu), accounting for the intrinsic line shape.
+This was determined by fits to the K\xr{\alpha} emission line complexes of various 3$d$ metals (Mn, Fe, Cu), accounting for their intrinsic line width.
 The best energy resolutions were obtained when the incident photon rates were kept below \SI{3}{Hz} per pixel and the average measured photon energy kept below \SI{12}{keV}.
 Increasing either the photon energy or photon rate significantly beyond this worsened the energy resolution, despite the pixels remaining far from saturation; we are investigating whether this degradation is related to thermal or electrical cross-talk between pixels, or pulse pile-up on the same pixel.